T of C

 12. Mulberry Lane

-The original lyrics inspired a large number of later re-writings.
-Summing up the importance of this story, Joseph Roe Allen, III, wrote,6
+The original lyrics inspired a large number of later re-writings; many of these are included in Yuefu Shiji.
+Summing up the importance of this story, Joseph Roe Allen, III, wrote,11

 Allen's article also mentions the association of the mulberry tree with female sexual or erotic behaviour in pre-Qin dynasty literature, and discusses how in later versions of the poem conservative Confucian influences play down or deny this association; they have Luofu, who is perhaps not even outdoors, act more demurely towards the suitor.

-Yuefu Shiji introduces this poem with several commentaries.8 The one from Gujin Zhu seems to concern either an expanded version of the story told in the poem, or a related but somewhat different story.
-There Luofu, who is married to a local noble, is approached by the King of Zhao.
-To reject his advances the girl plays this melody on her 箏 zheng zither.
-This explanation may appeal to feminists: it allows for the possibility that, Luofu herself being only a teenager, she is exaggerating when she says that her husband is in his 40s.
+Yuefu Shiji introduces this poem with several commentaries.13 The one from Gujin Zhu seems to concern either an expanded version of the story told in the poem, or a related but somewhat different story.
+There Luofu, who is married to a nobleman, is approached by the King of Zhao.
+To reject his advances the girl plays this melody on her zheng zither (elsewhere said to be a melody for se).
+On the other hand, some modern commentary suggests that in these lyrics Luofu is just using a standard formula in responding light-heardedly to flirtation, and is perhaps making it up when she says that, although she is just a teenager, her husband is a powerful man in his 40s.14

-A similar or perhaps related story concerning a man named Qiuhu is connected to a melody called Qiuhu Xing.9
+A similar or perhaps related story concerning a man named Qiuhu is connected to a melody called Qiuhu Rambles (Qiuhu Xing).15 And another woman who is the subject of a series of short poems is Ziye (see "Ziye Songs of Wu").

 Original Preface